 The Troy Fire Department's administrative offices are located within Troy City Hall at 500 W. Big Beaver Road, where the offices of the Fire Chief, Assistant Fire Chief/Fire Marshal, Staff Lieutenants, and Staff Technicians are located.
 These career staff members are responsible for numerous functions in support of the volunteers including, but not limited to the following: ADMINISTRATION

 This function is responsible for all administrative matters including personnel, budgeting, policy development, recruitment of volunteers, technology, special operations, and coordination of emergency medical services.

 - Budget - Prepares annual Operating and Capital Budgets.

 - Policy - Develops department policy directives and tactical plans.

-- Personnel - Oversees recruitment & management of volunteer firefighters, and management & administration of career staff.
+- Personnel - Oversees recruitment & management of 180 volunteer firefighters; and management & administration of 11 career staff members.